Hertfordshire Local Offer website pages

 EHCP Annual Reviews

-The Education Health and Care Plan (EHCP) has replaced the Statement of Special Needs.
 The EHCP is a Local Authority managed document, where the school captures the views of those engaged with the individual child and makes recommendations.
-The Local Authority has the 'ownership' of the EHCP and not the school.
+The Local Authority has the ultimate 'ownership' of the EHCP and makes decisions on what is and isn't included.

 At The Collett School, we seek to gather views and relevant reports in advance of the meeting, giving families the opportunity to read through these before meeting together to make decisions on the recommendations to the Local Authority about what should be updated.